 With so much on offer in the wider Taupō region, you won't have any trouble keeping the kids occupied.
 We've rounded up five full days of fun to get you started.

 1. Huka Falls + Aratiatia Rapids + Huka Prawn Park + Huka Honey Hive

 The Huka Falls are a must-see.
 220,000 litres of water per minute rush through the point where the mighty Waikato River narrows from 100 metres to merely 15.
 It’s an exhilarating way to start a day of adventure.

 You’ll want to see where all that water ends up – at the Aratiatia Rapids 8.3km north of Huka Falls.
 The dam opens a number of times each day to release water and seeing a quiet, shallow lagoon transform into a raging torrent in a matter of minutes is certainly a sight to behold!

 View this post on Instagram

 Crystal clear water of Aratiatia Rapids.
 Thousands of litres of water are released from the Aratiatia Dam a few times a day creating a spectacular flow of water through a narrow gorge.
 The surging rapids have been harnessed to produce environmentally sustainable hydroelectric power. 📸: @a.d.f.photography (please note: drone photography is not allowed without prior permission). #lovetaupo #aratiatiarapids #purenewzealand #nzmustdo

 While you’re on this side of town, visit Huka Prawn Park.
-Here, you can fish for prawns (which you can take home with you) pedal boats, enjoy thermal foot baths plus plenty of other puzzles and water adventures.
+Here, you can visit the hatchery and feed baby prawns, ride pedal boats, enjoy thermal foot baths and plenty of other puzzles and water adventures.
 If the family ends up famished, there is a riverside café for dining.